Marin Beçikemi

-Marin Beçikemi (c.
+Marino Becichemo or Marin Beçikemi (c.
 1468 – 1526) was an Albanian scholar and orator who was a prominent humanist in the cities of Brescia and later Padua in the Republic of Venice in the early 16th century.
 He maintained a humanist school and was a professor in the University of Padua.
-He mostly wrote commentaries about classical Latin literature and was well known for his orations in the region of Venice.
+He wrote commentaries about classical Latin literature and was well known for his orations in the region of Venice.